Last Updated on September 27, 2022 by heally

 Just because these states recognize a person’s authorization to buy products in the state that they are from, does not mean they have permission to do the same in the state they are visiting.
 Always know local laws before crossing state lines.
 While traveling with cannabis in the United States, you may want to stick to these states, even if you have to rearrange your route, so you can use your medical card in another state:

 Hawaii is included on this list.
 However, because aviation is federally regulated it is illegal to have cannabis or hemp products in US airspace.
 Qualified out-of-state patients may apply online, up to 60 days before visiting, to purchase from certified dispensaries once there.
 It is as easy as getting an online medical card renewal.

-All medical cannabis and CBD products are completely illegal in Idaho, South Dakota, and Nebraska.
+All medical cannabis products are completely illegal in Idaho, South Dakota, and Nebraska.
 Kansas will allow only medicinal CBD products containing zero THC.

 Patience Has Its Virtues

 To answer the question: can I use my medical card in another state?
-Because state and federal laws are so finicky regarding cannabis and CBD, in the United States, it is best to wait until you get there to purchase new products.
+Because state and federal laws are so finicky regarding cannabis, in the United States, it is best to wait until you get there to purchase new products.
 Research how to use your out-of-state card in advance.
 If you are planning on flying with products, reconsider.
-Cannabis and CBD should stay grounded.
+Cannabis should stay grounded.

 Medical marijuana aka. cannabis should be used under the direction of a licensed healthcare provider.
 This site is intended for adults and legal medical marijuana patients and contains links to products we sell on our marketplace.